Video Game Accessibility through Shared Control for People with Upper-Limb Impairments: Results

 \section{Results}

 In this section, we report the main results of the study.
 We first describe the game configurations selected by the participants (Section~\ref{ssec:qualitative-selected-configuration}).
-Then, we present the five main themes identified during the thematic analysis (Table~\ref{tab:themes}): \textit{Effectiveness of the Support Provided by \system{}} (Section~\ref{ssec:configuration}), \textit{User Experience} (Section~\ref{ssec:ux}), \textit{Collaboration Confusion} (Section~\ref{ssec:confusion}), \textit{Gameplay Interventions} (Section~\ref{ssec:gameplay_interventions}), and \textit{Communication Between Players} (Section~\ref{ssec:communication}).
-In many cases, we identified parallels in themes and topics across human cooperation and partial automation.
-Thus, where appropriate, we present the results separately by the type of shared control support and analyze them comparatively.
+Then, we present the four main themes identified during the thematic analysis (Table~\ref{tab:themes}) .
+In many cases, we identified parallels in themes and topics across human cooperation and partial automation; thus, when appropriate, we analyze them comparatively.